skip to content

 Adult Safeguarding Unit

 The Adult Safeguarding Unit operates within the South Australian Office for Ageing Well.
-The Unit is responsible for receiving and responding to reports of actual or suspected abuse of vulnerable adults.
+The Unit is responsible for receiving and responding to reports of actual or suspected abuse of relevant adults.
 This includes elder abuse.

 What does the Adult Safeguarding Unit do?

-The Adult Safeguarding Unit receives, assesses, and investigates reports of abuse or suspected abuse of vulnerable adults in South Australia [Ageing and Adult Safeguarding Act 1995 (SA) s 15(1)(d), (e), (f)].
+The Adult Safeguarding Unit receives reports of abuse, assesses relevant matters, and, when required, investigates reports of abuse or suspected abuse of relevant adults in South Australia [s 15(1)(a), 23, 25].

 Principles underpinning the operation of the Adult Safeguarding Unit